 There are instances of the Christian name “Creature” given to children not expected to live and therefore baptised by the midwife: “1547.
 The xxviith of Apryle.
 There were borne ii children of Alexander Beerye the one christened at home and so deceased, called Creature the other christened at churche called Johan”.
 (At least two Creatures grew up to be married).

-Besely also anticipated by celebrating Holy Communion in English, with guests, bride and groom partaking, one week before the Bishops authorised it.
-On the same day that the new Prayer Book in English was authorised to be used in churches, June 9 1549, he baptised his three day old daughter Marie: “the parsone christinied his owne childe”.
+Besely also anticipated by celebrating Holy Communion in English, with guests, the bride and groom partaking, one week before the Bishops authorised it.
+On the same day that the new Prayer Book in English was authorised to be used in churches, June 9 1549, he baptised his three-day-old daughter Marie: “the parsone christinied his owne childe”.
 To a congregation accustomed to a celibate priesthood, this was astounding.

 To boost the failing cloth industry a law was passed stating that everyone should be buried in a woollen shroud, and relatives had to produce a certificate to prove it.
 The Register of Burials in Woollen, which runs from 1679 to 1744, contains lists of “poore persons” among whom the £5 fine for those rich enough to be buried in linen was shared, ’50 shillings to the poore and 50 shillings pd to the informer’.
 On March 6 1690/1 the entry is, “Buried Mary ye wife of John Usborn, an affidavit of wch was brought in due time”, all as usual.
 But on the next page is “a true account of the monies distributed to the poor… on ye account of Mary Usborn’s buriall in Linnen….
 Martin Collier informer”.
 He is the only one named in all the 65 years the book covers.